DraconInteractive/Dracon.Project.IronWhisper/README.md

 - Requires either SSE or WebSocket implementation
 - GenHTTP has no WebSocket implementation right now, so it either needs to be on top or wait for that

-Actions
-- Add an 'enabled' bool to all actions, so debug/testing actions can be deactivated

 API
 - Create a data structure for instructions etc to be fed to devices.
 - Return this structure as part of the response to the device update call